 Frequently asked questions (FAQs)

 Can an aural hematoma heal on its own?
-Left untreated, an aural hematoma can heal on its own, but this often leads to a deformation of the ear.
+Untreated, an aural hematoma can heal on its own, but this often leads to ear deformation.
 Treatment is recommended to minimize the risk of complications.

 How long does healing take after aural hematoma surgery?
 Healing can take several weeks, depending on the treatment method and the cat’s individual response.
 Regular follow-up examinations are important to monitor the healing process.